Dealing With Severe Weather

-How strong the wind is Wind speed and wind direction affects the angle of impact of accompanying hail as well as how hard it strikes your home.
+How strong the wind is Wind speed and wind direction affect the angle of impact of accompanying hail as well as how hard it strikes your home.
 The stronger the wind, the more damaging the storm will be.

 Density and size of hail The size and density of the little balls of ice that strike your house is the biggest factor when it comes to damage.
-Hailstones range in size from that of a pea to that of a softball.
+Hailstones can range in size from that of a pea to that of a softball.
 The larger and more jagged of corners the hailstone has, the more likely it is to damage your home.

 What your roof is made of The type and quality of materials used on your roof will affect how much it can absorb without being compromised.
-A hailstone can tear shingles, crack tiles, put dings in metal roofing, and create tears in vinyl coating.
+A hailstone can tear shingles, crack tiles, put dings in metal roofing, and create tears in the vinyl coating.
 In general, the higher the quality of materials on your roof and the better the condition they are in, the less damage the hail will do.

 What barriers are present The more barriers you have around your home to affect the speed and angle of the hail, the better.
 If there are neighboring homes, trees, landscaping features, fences, and other barriers present, your home will be safer during a hailstorm.

 How Do You Know if You Have Hail Damage?